nimamot/pyTools/README.md

     + Orders Status-chack.

 #htmlpicgenerator.py, htmltablegenartor.py:
    + htmltablegenerator.py is a simple python scripts which generates HTML tables.
-The scripts asks the user how many rows/columns thw table should have as well as if it should generate the css code.
+The scripts asks the user how many rows/columns the table should have as well as if it should generate the css code.
    + htmlpicgenerator.py generates HTML picture tags with enbeded bootstrap classes.